 You can also search e-Bay itself for specific items, and then look to see how many listings were sold or completed within the last 90 days.
 Divide The Number of Sold or Completed Listings by The Number of Active Listings to get The Sell-Through Number.

-If there are 100 Active Listings for stress relief balls, and 70 Sold or Completed Listings, your calculation should be 70 / 100 = 70; which gives you a 70% Sell-Through Number.
+For Example: If there are 100 Active Listings for stress relief balls, and 70 Sold or Completed Listings, your calculation should be 70 / 100 = 70; which gives you a 70% Sell-Through Number.

+Items with a Sell-Through Number of 50% or more; Sell Quickly, which Means Demand is High!

 Selling 2nd Hand Products